MadaIacob/MoneyTrackingCMC/CODINGGUIDELINE.md

 ### General rules

 - Indents are tabs.
-- Each line must be at most 80 characters long.
+- Each line should be at most 80 characters long.
 - Comments should be // and should precede commented code.
 - Every new declared item should begin on a new line and should be commented.
 - Code blocks should be between braces that are indented the same with the